Golden Triangle (Southeast Asia): Present day drug trafficking

 between US$468 million and US$1.26 billion (US$9,000 per kilogram), was exported to other countries.
+A 2025 report from the same organization detailed a year-on-year increase in cultivation area of 17 percent, yielding an estimated 1,010 metric tons of opium and between 65 to 116 tons of heroin, with an estimated value between US$525 million and US$935 million (US$6,000 per kilogram), was potentially exported to other countries.

 Methamphetamine production and trafficking

 "The Golden Triangle, and specifically Shan State of Myanmar, is believed to be the largest methamphetamine producing area in the world (modest sized geographic area with highly concentrated production)."
 The growing signs of an intensification of methamphetamine manufacturing activity within and around the Golden Triangle, and a corresponding decrease in the number of production facilities dismantled in other parts of the region, suggests that methamphetamine manufacture in East and Southeast Asia is now consolidated into the lower Mekong region.
 Countries in East and Southeast Asia have collectively witnessed sustained increases in seizures of methamphetamine over the last decade, totalling over 171 tons and a record of over 1 billion methamphetamine tablets in 2021 according to the United Nations Office on Drugs and Crime, more than any other part of the world.
 In April and May 2020, Myanmar authorities reported Asia's largest ever drug operation in Shan State totalling what was believed to be 193 million methamphetamine tablets, hundreds of kilogrammes of crystal methamphetamine as well as some heroin, and over 162,000 litres and 35.5 tons of drug precursors as well as sophisticated production equipment and several staging and storage facilities.